Whale watching in Cape Verde

 More facts about Humpback whales can be found on the Lifescience website.

 Sadly whales sometime find themselves stranded on beaches.
-This happened last year on the small beach next to Stella Maris on the island of Maio.
+This happened two years ago on the small beach next to Stella Maris on the island of Maio.
 Luckily on that occasion volunteers managed to get the three small whales back into the sea.

-What everyone wishing to view whales would like is to see for the whales breach.
+What everyone wishing to view whales like to see is the whales breaching.
 This happens when the animal rises up out of the water when travelling at speed.
 During a breach the whale can expose as much as 90% of its body above the surface of the sea.
 No one has a firm opinion as to why they do this, but it is a spectacular event to witness.

 They also sometimes splash the water with their flippers or their tail.
 If you are lucky you may see the tail come out of the sea as depicted in the picture above.